SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 ### General Page

-On the left side of thispage, general information is displayed regarding the device, such as:
+On the left side of this page, general information is displayed regarding the device, such as:

 - **Serial number**
 - **SW Identification number**